PGPregel/PGPregel/README.md

-# Welcome to GeoPregel
+# Welcome to PGPregel

-GeoPregel is an end-to-end system that provides privacy-preserving graph processing in geo-distributed DCs with low latency and high utility.
-To ensure privacy, GeoPregel smartly integrates Differential Privacy into graph processing systems to preserve good utility and low latency.
-GeoPregel employs two core techniques, namely sampling and combiners to improve the accuracy of processing results and to reduce the amount of inter-DC data communications while preserving high utility.
+PGPregel is an end-to-end system that provides privacy-preserving graph processing in geo-distributed DCs with low latency and high utility.
+To ensure privacy, PGPregel smartly integrates Differential Privacy into graph processing systems to preserve good utility and low latency.
+PGPregel employs two core techniques, namely sampling and combiners to improve the accuracy of processing results and to reduce the amount of inter-DC data communications while preserving high utility.
 We implement our design based on the [Giraph](https://giraph.apache.org/) system.

 # Getting Started